Click over Logo to Home Page

 Italian clarinetists, performers and listeners, to get together and exchange

 ideas about the Italian clarinet reality.
-The next Italian clarinet congress
+The next Italian clarinet

 will take place in Perugia next year in September 27, 28, 29.